A Primer on How to Calculate Earnings Per Share

 It's not as hard as you think

-If you want to compare stocks, it's helpful to know how to calculate earnings per share.
-That's because one of the challenges of evaluating stocks is establishing an “apples to apples” comparison.
-This entails setting up a meaningful comparison so that the results help you make an investment decision.
+If you want to compare stocks between different publicly-held companies, it's helpful to know how to calculate a metric called earnings per share (EPS).
+One of the challenges in evaluating stocks is establishing an “apples to apples” comparison between two dissimilar companies.
+Using EPS allows for a meaningful comparison that can help you make more informed investment decisions.

-Simply comparing the price of two stocks is meaningless, which the article “Why Per-Share Price is Not Important” points out.
-Similarly, comparing the earnings of one company to another really doesn’t make sense, if you think about it.
-Using the raw numbers ignores the fact that the two companies undoubtedly have a different number of outstanding shares.
+Simply comparing the price of two stocks means nothing, and you can find out more about why in the article “Why Per-Share Price is Not Important."
+Similarly, comparing the earnings of one company to another really doesn’t make sense, either, because using the raw numbers ignores the fact that the two companies undoubtedly have a different number of outstanding shares, among other differences.

 Determining Earnings Per Share